 - This is the lightest and most compact single lens reflex (SLR) camera in the EOS range (as of September 1993). - A wide autofocus frame, allowing free composition of your photographs. - A simple dial operation which allows you to take photographs exactly as you see them in the image zone. - 4.
-Silent mechanisms ensuring quiet operation. - Your new EOS camera can be used with any Canon EF lens.
-These instructions include an explanation of how to attach EF lenses. - The \(\tilde{\omega}\) symbol in this instruction book indicates useful hints when using the camera.
-The \(\text{\Lambda}\) symbol indicates situations where care should be taken to avoid possible problems. - This instruction manual is for use with both the Rebel X S and the Rebel X. However, instructions marked with an S are applicable only to the Rebel X S model (with built-in flash).
-For more information regarding the S mark, see page 4.
+Silent mechanisms ensuring quiet operation. - Your new EOS camera can be used with any Canon EF lens, These instructions include an explanation of how to attach EF lenses. - The sign symbol in this instruction book indicates useful hints when using the camera.
+The symbol indicates situations where care should be taken to avoid possible problems,